 4.2.1 Research Samples

 The analysis results of the surveyed tourists show that there were 406 research samples, of which the number of female participants was higher than males, specifically 183 females accounting for 69.7%, while only 123 males participated, accounting for 30.3%.
 The survey also collected responses from tourists of different ages, from 18 to over 55, with the highest participation rate belonging to the age groups from 18 to 25 and from 26 to 40.
 These data are appropriate because according to statistics from the VNAT (2020), these are the age groups that travel the most in Vietnam.
 The number of tourists participating in the study also belongs to many different occupational groups.
-In terms of travel form, tourists traveling on tours participated in the survey more, with 259/406 people, accounting for 63.8%.
-Surveyed tourists used TM from tour guides, on-site tour guides at Binh Dinh and Phu Yen and some used both services.
+In terms of travel forms, tourists traveling on tours participated in the survey more, with 259/406 people, accounting for 63.8%.
+Surveyed tourists used TM from tour guides, and on-site tour guides at Binh Dinh and Phu Yen and some used both services.

 Table 1.
 Profiles of study samples.